reimagined/resolve-cloud-cli/README.md

 yarn resolve-cloud deploy
 ```

-The cloud platform assigns an ID to an application deployment.
+The cloud platform assigns an deploymentId to an application deployment.

-Pass a deployment's ID to the `remove` command to remove this deployment:
+Pass a deployment's deploymentId to the `remove` command to remove this deployment:

 ```
-yarn resolve-cloud remove <ID>
+yarn resolve-cloud remove <deploymentId>
 ```

 ## View Deployment information